Train device flashes pink to guide pregnant South Korean women to seats

 "In this respect, it is a very nice campaign."

-City officials have said they hope to widen the program to more train and bus lines by the end of the year.
+City officials have said they hope to widen the programme to more train and bus lines by the end of the year.
+(Reporting by Dagyum Ji and Sanggyu Lim.; Editing by Patrick Johnston)